FAQ - SWQoS

 Successfully achieving zero-block (zero-slot) trading requires more sophisticated strategies, as follows:

-Identifying Opportunity Zones: Solana validators are distributed globally, and it's physically impossible to achieve optimal latency for every slot.
-Therefore, track validator leader schedules in the region where your infrastructure is located and identify your optimal opportunity zones.
-Deploying infrastructure across multiple regions can also be beneficial.
-Frankfurt, for example, is particularly popular due to its high concentration of validators, leading to more frequent leader selection and thus greater trading opportunities.
+• Identifying Opportunity Zones: Solana validators are distributed globally, and it is physically impossible to achieve optimal latency for every slot.
+Therefore, monitor validator leader schedules in the region where your infrastructure is located and identify the most favorable opportunity zones.
+Deploying infrastructure across multiple regions can also be advantageous.
+For example, Frankfurt is a key region due to its high validator density, resulting in more frequent leader selection and greater trading opportunities.

-Implementing Dedicated Nodes: If you struggle to compete, consider deploying dedicated nodes.
+• Implementing Dedicated Nodes: If you struggle to compete, consider deploying dedicated nodes.
 Shared nodes experience latency due to traffic from other users, and thus are not recommended.
 Furthermore, placing your dedicated node within the same network as your application significantly reduces network latency and optimizes performance.

 Q. Latency isn't what I expected.